Ferroelectrically Controlled Chirality Switching of Weyl Quasiparticles

 \textit{High-quality material realization}\textit{.} Building on the symmetry-guided classification above, we further search for realizations of these Weyl phonons in experimentally synthesized ferroelectric materials with diverse crystal symmetries.
 Through high-throughput first-principles calculations, we identify high-quality candidate compounds for each type of Weyl phonon, and demonstrate their ferroelectrically switchable topological properties.
-Without loss of generality, we select K$_{2}$ZnBr$_{4}$, which hosts C-1 Weyl phonons, as a representative example to demonstrate the electric-field-driven chirality switching of Weyl points in the main text, with other candidates of ferroelectric-switchable Weyl phonon materials with chirality $C = 1, 2$ and 3 presented in the SM~\cite{sm}.
+Without loss of generality, we select K$_{2}$ZnBr$_{4}$, which hosts C-1 Weyl phonons, as a representative example to demonstrate the electric-field-driven chirality switching of Weyl points in the main text, with other candidates of ferroelectric-switchable Weyl phonon materials with chirality $C = 1, 2,$ and 3 presented in the SM~\cite{sm}.

-K$_{2}$ZnBr$_{4}$ belongs to the ferroelectric family of A$_{2}$BX$_{4}$-type compounds (A = Rb, K; B = Zn, Co; X = Cl, Br, I), which were successfully synthesized via aqueous solution methods and confirmed to exhibit ferroelectricity in 1990~\cite{shimizu1990new}.
-Its ferroelectric phase adopts a monoclinic structure with space group P2$_1$ (No. 4), which is among the candidate groups listed in Table~\ref{table1}.
+K$_{2}$ZnBr$_{4}$ belongs to the ferroelectric family of $A BX$$_{4}$-type compounds ($A$ = Rb, K; $B$ = Zn, Co; $X$ = Cl, Br, I), which were successfully synthesized via aqueous solution methods and confirmed to exhibit ferroelectricity in 1990~\cite{shimizu1990new}.
+Its ferroelectric phase adopts a monoclinic structure with space group $P$2$_1$ (No. 4), which is among the candidate groups listed in Table~\ref{table1}.
 We now focus on the reversible chirality switching behavior in K$_{2}$ZnBr$_{4}$ as a concrete demonstration of the proposed mechanism.

-To examine the feasibility of polarization switching of K$_{2}$ZnBr$_{4}$, we calculated the FE switching pathway and identified a centrosymmetric paraelectric (PE) phase [see Fig.~\ref{fig2}].
-The crystal structure of PE phase is shown in Fig.~\ref{fig2}(b), where the K atoms are surrounded by ZnBr$_{4}$ units and possess the symmetry of space group P2$_{1}$/m (No. 11).
-Upon displacement of the K atoms along the $b$-axis, the system presents two energetically degenerate FE ground states (FE1 and FE2) with opposite polarizations [see Fig.~\ref{fig2}(a) and (c)].
+To examine the feasibility of polarization switching of K$_{2}$ZnBr$_{4}$, we calculated the FE switching pathway and identified a centrosymmetric paraelectric (PE) phase (see Fig.~\ref{fig2}).
+The crystal structure of PE phase is shown in Fig.~\ref{fig2}(b), where the K atoms are surrounded by ZnBr$_{4}$ units and possess the symmetry of space group $P$2$_{1}$/$m$ (No. 11).
+Upon displacement of the K atoms along the $b$ axis, the system presents two energetically degenerate FE ground states (FE1 and FE2) with opposite polarizations [see Figs.~\ref{fig2}(a) and~\ref{fig2}(c)].
 Moreover, the two FE states are related by the inversion operation $\mathcal{I}$.
 Once Weyl points emerge in the phonon spectra of the FE phase, the effect of switching the chirality of Weyl points through ferroelectric switching can be realized.